 It is way too easy to push emails aside.
-So if you want to increase your pipeline and shorten your sales cycle, make the call first, then follow that up immediately with an email, a LinkedIn connection request and a tweet.
+So if you want to increase your pipeline and shorten your sales cycle, make the call first, then follow that up immediately with an email and a LinkedIn connection request.

 Tired of Sales Call Rejection?

 - Eliminate “No, Thanks”, “Not Interested” & “We’re All Set” Responses from Cold and Warm Calls